mobibyte/mobi-hype/Pitch.md

 # Opportunity and target market
 The COVID pandemic had shaken up the industry for in person events.
 This is doubly true for the ecosystem among university organizations.
-Because in-person events among university organizations currently healing, an opportunity has appeared for two reasons:
+Because in-person events among university organizations are currently healing, an opportunity has appeared for two reasons:
 1. Brand Loyalty
 2. Pick up orders